iluwatar/java-design-patterns/double-dispatch/README.md

 **Programmatic Example**

 The Double Dispatch pattern is used to handle collisions between different types of game objects.
-Each game object is an instance of a class that extends the GameObject abstract class.
-The GameObject class has a collision(GameObject) method, which is overridden in each subclass to define the behavior when a collision occurs with another game object.
-Here is a simplified version of the GameObject class and its subclasses:
+Each game object is an instance of a class that extends the `GameObject` abstract class.
+The `GameObject` class has method `collision`, which is overridden in each subclass to define the behavior when a collision occurs with another game object.
+Here is a simplified version of the `GameObject` class and its subclasses:

 ```java
 public abstract class GameObject {